A shining example of a nonprofit values statement

 You may uncover differences of opinion on what you thought were shared beliefs as you develop your values statement with your staff and board.
 That’s a good reason for going through the exercise of creating one.

 The values expressed in its statement are truly bedrock beliefs of the organization.
-The language was very carefully crafted to truly represent the principles that guide the organization.
+They carefully crafted the language to faithfully represent the principles that guide the organization.

 Here are a few of their values: